cdapio/cdap/cdap-examples/README.md

   - You can use SQL to formulate ad-hoc queries over the history Dataset.
 This is done by a series of ``curl`` calls, as described in the RESTful API section of the Developer Guide.

   - Note: Because by default the PurchaseHistoryWorkFlow process doesn't run until 4:00 A.M., you'll have to wait until the next day (or manually or programmatically execute the PurcaseHistoryBuilder) after entering the first customers' purchases or the PurchaseQuery will return a "not found" error.
-- For more information, see http://cask.co/docs/cdap/current/en/examples/.

 ## SparkKMeans